 What makes a top career?
-Salary, job availability, job growth and advancement potential are also important.
+Salary, job availability, job growth and advancement potential are important, per how the Bureau of Labor Statistics (BLS) presents its data.
 Most of the top careers in the country offer a livable wage, growth, and possibility to advance in the career.
 Another common thread: they all require some degree of education.
 While some may require a bachelor’s degree, in many cases these careers may only require a certificate, diploma, or associate degree.

-Technology and medicine are represented in a variety of vocational, trade and technical careers, but for those who like to work with their hands or their creativity will find ample careers including mechanics, skilled trades, HVAC, welding, and interior and video game design.
+Technology and medicine are represented in a variety of vocational, trade and technical careers, but those who like to work with their hands or their creativity can expect to find ample careers including mechanics, skilled trades, HVAC, welding, and interior and video game design.

-Here is a career comparison of the top 10 Vocational Careers of the United States of America.
+Here is a career comparison of the top 10 Vocational Careers of the United States of America using data from the BLS and other sources.
 Compare the top 10 careers on the basis of Salary, Job availability or Job Growth.
 Pick the vocational career that suits you the best.

 Vocational and Trade Careers: Career and Salary Information